 ILLNESS OR SYMPTOM EXCLUSION IS NECESSARY Chicken Pox/Varicella Yes - Until blisters have dried and crusted (usually 6 days).
 Must be fever-free per policy.
-Conjunctivitis (pink eye)/Eye Discharge (Itchy, pink or red eyes with thick mucus or pusdraining from the eye) Yes - May return 24 hours after treatment begins.
-If your Health Care Provider (HCP) decides not to treat your child, a note from the provider is required.
+Conjunctivitis (pink eye)/Eye Discharge (itchy, pink or red eyes with thick mucus or pus draining from the eye) Yes - May return 24 hours after treatment begins.
+If your Health Care Provider decides not to treat your child, a note is required.
 Eyes must be free of discharge, and drainage before returning to school.
-Coughing (Severe, uncontrolled coughing or wheezing, rapidor difficulty in breathing OR repetitive dry cough) Yes - Medical attention may be necessary.
-Coughing could be a symptom of COVID-19.
+Coughing (severe, uncontrolled coughing or wheezing, rapid or difficulty in breathing OR repetitive dry cough Yes - Medical attention may be necessary.
+Student may return to school with a clearance note from a Health Care Provider stating the cause is not communicable.
+Coughing could be a symptom to COVID-19 and student must quarantine for 10 days unless Health Care Provider determines it is not COVID-19 related.
+See clearance note requirement above.
 Note: Students with asthma may be cared for in school with a written health care plan and authorization for medication/ treatment.
 For asthmatic students, coughing/wheezing should improve or resolve with use of inhaler.
 If it does not resolve or worsens, student must be sent home for further treatment or medical evaluation.
-COVID - 19 ILLNESS Symptoms: Fever or chills (temperature 100.4 F degrees or higher) Muscle pain (achy muscles not related to new exercise) Headache (not related to history of migraines) Sore throat Loss of taste or smell Cough Shortness of breath/difficulty breathing Fatigue Nausea or vomiting Diarrhea Congestion Yes - Student receives a negative diagnostic test and is asymptomatic.
-The student has had no fever or other symptoms for 24 hours.
-OR 5 calendar days have passed since symptom onset, the student has had no fever for 24 hours and the student's other symptoms are improving without medication OR Student receives written permission from a MD, DO or ARNP to return to school.
-The student's other symptoms are improving without medication.
+COVID -19 Diagnosis Symptoms: fever or chills(temperature 100.4 F degrees or higher) muscle pain (achy muscles not related to new exercise) headache (not related to history of migraines) sore throat loss of taste or smell cough shortness of breath/difficulty breathing fatigue nausea or vomiting diarrhea congestion/runny nose Yes - quarantine for 10 days from first symptoms and must be symptom free for 24 hours without symptoms reducing medication.
+If Health Care Provider determines it is not COVID-19 related a clearance note is required to return to school sooner than the 10-day quarantine.